remigalvez/TicTacToe/README.md

 Refer to the source code in `TicTacToe.c` for any inquiries about the code.

+To enable a prompt offering the user to play again at the end of each game, set the variable `loopGames` to true in the main function.

 The program follows the following architecture:

 <img src="flow-chart.png" width="350"/>